-- New.
-Cut the fingers off holey rubber gloves and stick 'em on top of garden canes.
+- Cut the fingers off holey rubber gloves and stick 'em on top of garden canes.
 You can buy special 'cane toppers' to prevent eye-related accidents when you're out in the garden.
 But one MoneySaver recommends using the fingers from old rubber gloves instead as they're brightly coloured.
 Others suggest gluing milk bottle tops to the canes.

 - Wash and reuse plastic/foil containers (eg, takeaway boxes, ice cream tubs).
 Use them instead of buying new tupperware – for lunchboxes, freezing extra meals etc.